How to Get More Followers on Pinterest – How We Got 75k Followers in Less Than a Year

 In any case, these concepts illustrated below relate to how we grew our Avocadu Pinterest account to over 75k followers (at the time of this writing):

 Before we get into these strategies for gaining followers, I will put a little disclaimer out there.

 You MUST spend a lot of time on Pinterest if you wish to succeed with it.

 We only grew this fast, because we made Pinterest TOP priority.

 It’s our livelihood.
 It makes us all of our money.

 Getting awesome at it was the #1 most important thing in our blogging journey.

-Ok here we go… You’ve likely heard this one before, but it’s extremely important as a newbie.
+Okay, here we go… The first step in learning how to get more followers on Pinterest is one that you have likely heard before, but it’s extremely important as a newbie.

 There is a reason this tip is #1 on our list of how to get more followers on Pinterest.